Runs are computational model training jobs executed on the cloud using Spell.

 stop-condition flag.
 For example,

---stop-condition "keras/val_acc < 0.5 : 10" will stop model training if the run doesn't reach a validation accuracy of 50 percent within 10 epochs, or if the validation accuracy metric dips below 50 percent in subsequent epochs.
-Early stopping conditions can be defined using either automatic and custom user metrics.
+--stop-condition "keras/val_acc < 0.5 : 10" will stop model training if the run doesn't reach a validation accuracy of 50 percent by the tenth time this metric is logged (e.g. by the tenth epoch, if you are logging once per epoch), or if the validation accuracy metric dips below 50 percent in subsequent breakpoints.

 (Advanced) Run states